root-project/root/README/ReleaseNotes/v632/index.md

 - Some memory-unsafe RooFit interfaces were removed
 - Some redundant **RooDataSet** constructors are deprecated and will be removed in ROOT 6.34.
   Please use the RooDataSet constructors that take RooFit command arguments instead
+- ROOT does not longer support Python 2.
+The minimum required Python version to build ROOT is 3.8.

 ## Core Libraries